-12.1 The Teaching Assistant (TA) plays a vital role in supporting the SEN child in the classroom.
-The class teacher and/ or SENCO must ensure that TAs are kept up to date with Individual Targets and specific targets and strategies to be used.
-The TA may also be asked to contribute to the creation of new Individual Targets.
-In some cases, a Teaching Assistant may be asked to follow a specific programme with the SEN child but in other cases support may entail observation of the pupil during lessons and sensitive intervention to support the child who is not able to work independently.
+12.1 The Teaching Assistant (TA) plays a vital role in supporting children with SEND in the classroom.
+The class teacher and/ or SENDCo must ensure that TAs are kept up to date with Individual Targets and specific targets and strategies to be used.
+The TA may also be asked to contribute to the creation of new Individual Targets, as a collaborative process.
+In some cases, a Teaching Assistant may be asked to follow a specific programme with a pupil but in other cases support may entail observation of the pupil during support lessons and sensitive intervention to support the child who is not able to work independently or needs scaffolding.